 You may also apply for a reduction of, or exemption from, withholding tax if you expect the tax on this capital gain to be less than the amount of tax withheld.
 The application must be in progress by the sale closing date, and the title agent may hold the entire withholding in escrow pending a response from the IRS.

 You cannot claim the amount of withholding tax paid as a deduction on your Canadian tax return.
 You are required to file Form 1040NR U.S. Nonresident Alien Income Tax Return with the IRS to determine the actual amount of tax payable on the capital gain from the sale.
-If the withholding tax was greater than the tax payable, you will get a refund.
+If the withholding tax is greater than the tax payable, you will get a refund.
 You must provide your IRS-stamped copy of Form 8282 to support the tax withheld.

 You will then file your Canadian tax return and report that capital gain on your return.
 The amount of taxes paid in the U.S. will be deducted as a foreign tax credit.